 Tom has a Master of Arts degree in organizational leadership from Gonzaga University, a bachelor’s degree in business administration, finance, and decision science from the University of Wyoming, and certifications in transit and non-profit related disciplines.

 As Director of Communication, Patricia serves as a member of the executive leadership team and is responsible for all corporate communication, including the development and implementation of the District’s strategies for rebranding, marketing, media relations, public outreach, advertising, and digital media.
-She oversees the marketing department, Customer Service Office, Trip Choice Program, Cherriots Eligibility Office, Travel Training Program, and Transit Ambassadors Program.
+She oversees the Marketing Department, Customer Service Office, Transportation Options Program, Cherriots Eligibility Office, Travel Training Program, and Transit Hosts Program.

 Patricia has more than 30 years of communication experience in both the private and public sector, including news reporting for the Statesman Journal and media spokesman and communication specialist for both Oregon Health & Science University and Providence Health and Services.
 Before coming to Cherriots in February 2016, Patricia served as the strategic communication manager for the award-winning Oregon State Hospital construction project.
 Patricia worked for Oregon Health Authority and the Department of Human Services, serving as the public information officer for child protective services, TANF, addictions and mental health, vocational rehabilitation, and seniors and people with disabilities.